- Brand name

 - you have severe arterial disease

-- blockage of blood vessels by blood clots or at least three of the following: you take oral contraceptive pills or hormone replacement medication, you are overweight, smoke or remain immobile for long periods
+- blockage of blood vessels by blood clots or family history of blood clots or at least three of the following: you use hormonal contraceptives (e.g. the Pill) or hormone replacement medication, you are overweight, smoke or remain immobile for long periods

 - swelling and redness along a vein which is extremely tender when touched